 One more, really?
 I have other things to do you know.
 Okay!

 I started playing pool when I was eight years old or so.
-My sister was even younger.
+My sister was even younger when she started.
 If I had a nickel for every quarter I ever put in those tables in our bar, I would be a millionaire.

 I played eight ball, nine ball, rotation and any number of games that don’t exist.
 It was my life.
 It took me away from my surroundings and situation for a while I suppose.

 I would walk to work from school, do my homework and then start work at the bar.
 It was a routine that comforted me.

 My parents were never home and I was raised by my older brother when we weren’t working.
 The only time that I saw my parents was at work.
 My brother and I went home in a cab every night.
 That reminds me of another funny story that I will tell at another time.
 Remind me. it’s called the instant taxi.

 Meanwhile, back at the pool table, a jerk named Mooney, let’s say, came walking by and took my eight ball while I was practicing my pool game one day.

 He sat down at the bar and ordered a drink.
 Now remember, I am about nine or ten.
 I politely asked him to give me my ball back.
 He refused.
 I knew this guy and all of his drunk brothers as well and they were a load.
 So I asked him to show me his hand, flat on the bar.
 Like the dummy that he was, he did.